Bug #3176

 And if they fail, hopefully the jenkins jobs result in failure?

-#6 Updated by zecke 10 months ago
+Updated by zecke almost 6 years ago

 I assume docker doesn't do upgrades but installs the packages from a clean debian state?
 The easiest to reproduce would be to put old packages into a docker container and then always upgrade from this old version to a new one (and generate new versioned containers every n-weeks.. to have a kind of rolling upgrade test...)